zkneupper/scribetk/README.md

 ## Usage

+### Example 1: Running `video-subtitler` with the default options

-To run the app with the default setting and using the demo video, do the following
+To run the app with the default setting and using the demo video, do the following:

 ```bash
 # Activate your virtual environment